 - “I need to take this to my supervisor to get permission to increase services.”
 IDEA procedural safeguards require that a school district administrator be present at the IEP meeting so these kinds of decisions can be made.

 - “We are keeping the same goal because he has not made progress and we have to keep working on it.”
 Lack of progress in a year is a sign that the goal or remediation method is not appropriate.
 The IEP team should discuss alternative options so the child makes meaningful progress.
+It’s important to organize all information in an IEP binder so you are ready to show evidence of progress.

 - “This is a charter school, so we don’t have the resources to serve a student with special education needs.”
 Any school that receives government funding must provide support for special education services.
 They cannot refuse a child just because their support services are not already in place.